 If you have oily skin then you will particularly need to focus on reducing DHT via 5-alpha reductase inhibitors like green tea, or possibly supplement with saw palmetto.
 You don’t want to go too low, because plenty of women do have testosterone deficiencies.
-Nevertheless, it’s a smart idea to drink an androgen blocker such as green tea or take this Saw Palmetto Berry Powder, which is the simplest and most effective DHT inhibitor I recommend on this website.
+Nevertheless, it’s a smart idea to drink an androgen blocker such as green tea or take this Oregon’s Wild Harvest Saw Palmetto, which is the simplest and most effective DHT inhibitor I recommend on this website.

 If you are a man however, then I do not recommend those acne treatments at all, because DHT is far too important for the enjoyment of your life.